verazb/verazb.github.io/README.md

 # Welcome

-I am Véra Zabrodina, a Ph.D. candidate in Economics at the University of Basel.
+I am Véra Zabrodina, a Postdoc in Economics at the University of Basel.

 Visit my **personal website [here](https://verazb.github.io/)**.